Country Editors Forum: State of the First Amendment

 Thursday, Jan.
 28 at 3 p.m.
 ET/ 2 p.m.
 Central/ 1 p.m.
 MT/ 12 p.m.
 PT on Zoom

+Ken Paulson, director of the Free Speech Center and the former editor-in-chief of USA Today shares the hidden history of the First Amendment in an interactive presentation that will challenge and inspire.
+You’ll never look at the First Amendment in the same way again.

+Imagine an entertaining and interactive session that incorporates Thomas Jefferson, Betsy Ross and “Louie, Louie” in a freewheeling format that will leave you engaged, informed and inspired as a journalist.

-Join us for this introductory session where our news editors — NNAF President Matt Adelman, publisher of the Douglas (Wyoming) Budget, NNAF Director Jeanne Straus, publisher of Straus News in Chester, New York, and NNA's Director of Public Policy Tonda Rush — interview Ken Paulson, the director of the Free Speech Center at Middle Tennessee State University on the state of the First Amendment as we head into 2021 and a Biden administration.
+Join us for this one-hour session where our news editors — NNAF President Matt Adelman, publisher of the Douglas (Wyoming) Budget, NNAF Director Jeanne Straus, publisher of Straus News in Chester, New York, and NNA's Director of Public Policy Tonda Rush — interview Paulson.
+Bring your questions and ask through the chat box.

-(Open to NNA members and nonmembers.)
+Open to NNA members and nonmembers.